 - shorter shelf lives and limits on the amount of these components that can be added to a mixture can hamper research into more challenging gases, e.g., ozone precursors and hydrogen, which are key for environmental monitoring and carbon-neutral fuel development

-Treated cylinders not only increase the stability of mixtures, but also offer lower uncertainties, providing confidence in your measurements.
+Treated cylinders increase the stability of mixtures and improve shelf lives, providing confidence in your measurements.